Process and Power Engineering

 Ask me your questions

-Our process and power engineering diploma allows you to earn a 4th class & 3rd class in two years.
+Our process and power engineering diploma allows you to earn a 4th class & 3rd class in 2 years.

 Your first year includes: